Out-Of-Network Family Therapy

 Do you accept insurance?

-- Gray Matters is an out of network provider, so insurance is not required.
+- Gray Matters is an out of network provider for all PPO plans, so insurance is not required.

 - I will provide you with an invoice, commonly called a super-bill, which you can submit to your insurance company to seek reimbursement of fees already paid.

-If you have insurance, here are some tips:
+If you have a PPO insurance plan, here are some tips:

 If you have insurance, check with your provider.
 Ask the following about your coverage for out of network providers regarding mental health benefits to see if you may be eligible for reimbursement: